na-na-hi/renget/archive/mhamp.md

 Edie is very observant and can peg brands in an instant (she's better at recognizing Hailey's clothes than Hailey herself)
 21.
-Edie is in photog (prob played a major role in getting Inigo kicked out) and occasionally drops in on soccer
+Edie is in photog (prob played a major role in getting Inigo kicked out) and occasionally drops in on soccer 23.
+Do what junichi anon said
+26.
+Edie is scared of cramped spaces and will have a panic attack if shoved into an enclosed area.
 35.
-no idea maybe Chris since they were on opposing sides in fight club and he was the opposing team's MVP
+no idea maybe Chris since they were on opposing sides in fight club and he was the opposing team's MVP 48.
+When in doubt put everything and everyone around you in timeout
 > Your Top Songs 20XX
 Maple Syrup - The Backseat Lovers
 Pleaser - Wallows